OpenStackOnRaPi/ostackinstall/README.md

 $ sudo reboot
 ```

-### 3.iii VLAN provider networks - part 1 (RPi network configuration for flat network)
+### 3.iv VLAN provider networks - part 1 (RPi network configuration for flat network)

 #### General

 There's no one generic configuration of provider networks in OpenStack.
 In this guide, we describe how to deploy a combination of a single flat and several VLAN (tagged) provider networks.
-A flat (untagged) provider network will support OpenStack management, external and tenant overlay networks (so similarly to the basic flat provider network setup described in section 3.ii).
+In our case, flat (untagged) provider network will support OpenStack management, external and tenant overlay networks (so similarly to the basic flat provider network setup described in section 3.iii).
 Additionally, we will create a set of VLANs allowing the admin to create additional, tagged provider networks.
 Such tagged provider networks can then be configured as external or internal (without external access) networks, depending on the actual needs arising in a given data center.

-We adopt a two-step incremental approach.
-This section describes the first step.
-We will create a flat provider network setup already known from section 3.ii.
-This time most of the network configurations will be defined in networkd files (that is, in section 3.ii we used networkd as little as possible).
-This will result in an OpenStack network configuration that is identical to the one in section 3.ii (allowing you to perform the same experiments with OpenStack as with the configuration in section 3.ii).
-However, the current set of files will be better suited for conversion to enable VLAN provider networks.
+We adopt a two-step incremental approach for VLAN provider networks.
+This section describes the first step and we will create a flat provider network setup already known from section 3.iii.
+However, this time most of the network configurations will be defined in networkd files (contrary to this, in section 3.iii we used networkd as little as possible).
+This will result in an OpenStack network configuration that is identical to the one from section 3.ii (allowing one to perform the same experiments with OpenStack as with the configuration in section 3.iii).
+However, the current set of networkd and netplan files will be better suited for further conversion to enable VLAN provider networks.

 In the second, crucial step, we will change some networkd configuration files to actually create tagged VLANs, enable VLAN provider networks and use them in our cluster.
 That is covered in section [7.
 VLAN provider networks - part 2](#7-vlan-provider-networks---part-2-enabling-and-using-vlan-provider-networks).

 #### Configuring the network (flat)

   * First, if not already done, execute steps 1 and 2 from the previous section 3.ii (stop NetworkManager and install netplan).
   * Then upload the files stored in this repo in directory `flat` to respective directories on each RPi.
 Make sure to preserve the names of the paths contained inside directory `flat`.
-That is, files from the `flat/etc/netplan` directory to the `/etc/netplan` directory on the RPi, and from the `flat/etc/systemd/network` directory to the `/etc/systemd/network` directory.
+That is, files from the `flat/etc/netplan` directory should be uploaded to the `/etc/netplan` directory on each RPi, and those from the `flat/etc/systemd/network` directory to the `/etc/systemd/network` directory on each RPi.
 These files configure the RbPi for a flat network, meaning no VLANs.
-There is no Ethernet layer isolation between tenants; for now, this will be implemented in OpenStack using VXLANs, which encapsulate Ethernet frames into IP/UDP packets.
+There is no Ethernet traffic isolation between tenants using such a flat provider network.
+Basic tenant L2 traffic isolation will be implemented using VXLANs, which encapsulate Ethernet frames into IP/UDP packets.
-  * On each RPi, edit file `/etc/netplan/50-cloud-init.yaml` and update IP address of interface `veth0`, DHCP server address (the Linksys or other router in your network), and the default route (typically the same as the DHCP server address in your router).
+  * On each RPi, edit file `/etc/netplan/50-cloud-init.yaml` and update the IP address of interface `veth0`, DHCP server address (the Linksys or other router in your network), and the default route (typically the same as the DHCP server address in your router) according to your environment.
 ```
 sudo nano /etc/netplan/50-cloud-init.yaml
 ```